For students

 Subdivide

 Play all the subdivisions within your notes.
-A dotted quarter becomes three eighth notes or six sixteenth notes.
+For example, if you have a dotted quarter, divide it to play three eighth notes or six sixteenth notes.

 #101